bimdata/javascript-api-client/docs/CollaborationApi.md

   'creator': 56, // Number |
   'fileName': "fileName_example", // String | Full name of the file 'description': "description_example", // String | Description of the file
-  'size': 56, // Number | Size of the file.
+  'size': 789, // Number | Size of the file.
-  'modelSource': "modelSource_example", // String | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
+  'modelSource': new bimdata.ModelSourceEnum(), // ModelSourceEnum | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
-  'ifcSource': "ifcSource_example" // String | DEPRECATED: Use 'model_source' instead.
+  'ifcSource': new bimdata.ModelSourceEnum() // ModelSourceEnum | DEPRECATED: Use 'model_source' instead.
 Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
 };
-apiInstance.createDocument(cloudPk, projectPk, name, file, opts).then((data) => {
+apiInstance.createDocument(cloudPk, projectPk, name, file, opts).then(() => {
-  console.log('API called successfully.
-Returned data: ' + data);
+  console.log('API called successfully.');
 }, (error) => {
   console.error(error);
 });